05 May THE HOUSE OF MOUSE PROJECT – ‘The Rescuers Down Under’

 Schneider assigned supervising animators Mike Gabriel and Hendel Butoy to the task of directing The Rescuers Down Under, a fast-paced adventure centring on Bernard and Bianca venturing to the Australian Outback to rescue a young boy held captive by an evil poacher in pursuit of an endangered golden eagle.
 Gabriel enlisted storyboard artist Joe Ranft to serve as a story supervisor, who immediately suggested the young boy should be designed and voiced by an Aboriginal Australian local.
 After a heated discussion with Katzenberg, Ranft was overruled, and the character was instead designed as a white blonde child.

 Despite the emerging musical sensibilities The Little Mermaid and Oliver & Company, Katzenberg felt it was best to echo The Rescuers by not featuring any songs in its sequel and only include an instrumental score to compliment the action sequences.
 He felt musical numbers would affect the pace of the film, later noting, “Just because it’s a Disney animated movie doesn’t mean it has to have a song in it.”
-In retrospect, this statement would prove to be rather moot, given every Disney song for the next decade would indeed feature numerous songs.
+In retrospect, this statement would prove to be rather moot, given every Disney film for the next decade would indeed feature numerous songs.

 To assist with the design of Australia’s iconic outback landscapes, animators spent several days in the Northern Territory to observe, take photos, and draw rough sketches of areas including Uluru (then known as Ayers Rock), Nitmiluk National Park (then known as Katherine Gorge), and the Kakadu National Park.
 On their return, the animators visited the San Diego Zoo to observe Australian animals including kangaroos, koalas, kookaburras, and snakes, while an iguana was brought into the studio to assist with designs of Joanna, the villainous goanna.